Wasi34/Concert-Mania-DDS-Project/README.md

 # Concert-Mania-DDS-Project
 Concert Mania is a concert management system where users can get information about upcoming concerts in different places.
-It is a distributed database system project usig SQL Plus.
+It is a distributed database system (DDS) project which is made using SQL Plus.

 # Project features
 Admin’s Side: